Skip to main content

 Complemented Project Type: Automation, Canal Lining

-The Carlsbad Irrigation District in Eddy county, NM used Reclamation WaterSMART funds to automate water delivery to reduce spills and line the main canal with concrete to reduce seepage losses.
+The Carlsbad Irrigation District in Eddy County, NM used Reclamation WaterSMART funds to automate water delivery to reduce spills and line the main canal with concrete to reduce seepage losses.
 These improvements are expected to save 4,000 acre-feet of water annually extending water availability during prolonged drought, meeting requirements to fulfill a compact with the state of Texas and contributing to base flows in the Black River where the endangered Texas Horn Mussel species resides.
 EQIP funds have been targeted to this area since FY18 to assist farmers install newer irrigation systems on private ditches.
 With the additional funding, more farmers will be able to improve their irrigation systems and reduce depletion of surface water.
 Records monitoring of irritation water management by farmers and water flows to Texas by water masters will be used to evaluate success of the project.

 Name: Elephant Butte Irrigation District